What is an apprenticeship?

 Internships are:

-- informal arrangements as more often than not no employment contracts are signed
+- informal arrangements, as it's typical that no employment contracts are signed

 - short-term, limited periods lasting between one week and 12 months

-- geared towards providing an insight to those who may be unsure of what career direction to take
+- geared towards providing an insight into a role - perfect for those who may be unsure of what career direction to take

 - typically undertaken by students and graduates

-- work-based learning opportunities, which focus more on supplying interns with transferrable skills and experience for their CV rather than job-specific skills or formal qualifications
+- work-based learning opportunities, which focus more on providing interns with transferable skills and experience for their CV rather than job-specific skills or formal qualifications

 - temporary, with no guarantee of employment on completion.